U of Michigan gets $40M gift to help 1st-generation students

 “First-generation students bring enormous talent and unique perspectives to the University of Michigan — and they face challenges other students don’t,” Schlissel said.
 “U-M is fully committed to ensuring that students do more than arrive at Michigan; we want them to thrive here.”

-With the most recent gift, the Wilpon’s will have donated more than $75 million to the university, $61 million of which will have gone to the Kessler program, according to the news release.
+With the most recent gift, the Wilpons will have donated more than $75 million to the university, $61 million of which will have gone to the Kessler program, according to the news release.

 “It’s the most rewarding thing I’ve ever done.
-I can tell you that it’s palpable to me,” Wilpon said, adding that he is proud that that this program will now always be at the school and he hopes one day schools across the country will implement similar programs.
+I can tell you that it’s palpable to me,” Wilpon said, adding that he is proud that this program will now always be at the school and he hopes one day schools across the country will implement similar programs.

 Anna Liz Nichols is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.